JuliaDynamics/CriticalTransitions.jl/docs/src/tutorial.md

 The simulated trajectory is stored in `sim` as a matrix with 2 rows corresponding to the state variables ``u``, ``v``, and 10,000 columns corresponding to the time steps.

 Let's plot the result.
-Did the trajectory tip to the other basin of attraction?
+Did the trajectory transition to the other attractor?

 ```julia
 using PyPlot